Roundtrip Cruises from Venice

 Anglophones) and has been on a shipbuilding spree in the past few years.
 See our

-illustrated review of a recent
+illustrated review of a roundtrip

 cruise from Venice on Compagnie du Ponant's 264-passenger "megayacht,"